Mute Management¶

 - Select the start time and duration of the mute;

-- Select the mute cycle starting from a certain moment, including daily, weekly, monthly;
+- Select the mute cycle after a certain moment, including daily, weekly, monthly;

-- Select the end time of the mute, i.e., the expiration time.
+- Select the end time of the mute, that is, the expiration time.
 You can choose to repeat forever according to the above time or repeat until a specific moment.

-Click the Mute Schedule in the top right corner to preview the current mute time configuration.
+Click Mute Plan in the upper right corner to preview the current mute time configuration.

 Notification Targets¶

-When configuring the current mute rule, you can specify notification targets and customize the notification content so that the recipients clearly understand the detailed information of the mute rule.
-At the same time, you can set the exact time when the notification is triggered.
-This includes sending immediately after the mute rule takes effect or sending 15 minutes, 30 minutes, or 1 hour before the mute starts.
+When configuring the current mute rule, you can specify notification targets and customize the notification content so that the recipients can clearly understand the specific information of the mute rule.
+At the same time, you can also set the specific time for the notification to be triggered.
+Including sending immediately after the mute rule takes effect or sending 15 minutes, 30 minutes, 1 hour before the mute starts.

 Manage Rules¶

-In Progress: Within the mute time range, matching events are in mute state and will not send external alert notifications;
+In Progress: Within the mute time range, matched events are in the mute state and will not send alert notifications externally;

-Expired: The mute time is in the past, and the mute rule has become invalid.
+Expired: The mute time is in the past, and the mute rule has expired.

-- Search: Keyword search for related mute rules based on mute scope.
+- Search: Keyword search for related mute rules based on the mute scope.

 -